rohmin9122/gcam-korea-release/README.md

 ## What is GCAM-Korea

-* GCAM-Korea is for building input files of GCAM, which represents the provincial energy system in Korea.
+* GCAM-Korea is for making input files of GCAM, which represents the provincial energy system in Korea.
-* GCAM-Korea subdivides the Korea energy system into the sixteen regions’ one.
-Even if the there are 17 provinces in Korea, the reason why GCAM-Korea represents 16 provinces without Sejong region, which is established in 2012, is that there is not enough data to model Sejong separately and just 0.5% of Korea population resides in Sejong.
+* Data structures and R scripts of GCAM-Korea is based on [GCAM-USA](https://github.com/JGCRI/gcam-core).
-* Some data has been pre-processed  to fit with the specific structure of [GCAM-USA](https://github.com/JGCRI/gcam-core) data.
+* GCAM-Korea subdivides Korea energy system into sixteen provinces.
+GCAM-Korea represents 16 provinces without Sejong province, since there is not enough data to model Sejong separately and just 0.5% of Korea population resides in Sejong.
-* Other type of data is newly added by new structures such as nuclear power phase-out policy or modal share in transportation sector, etc.
+* Korea provincial data has been collected from various sources.
+Other data is added by new structures such as nuclear power phase-out policy or modal share in transportation sector, etc.

 |<img src="./res/map.png" width="500"><br>|<img src="./res/datasystem.png" width="500"><br>|
 |:---:|:---:|